Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Database Administrator

 Since everything is stored in a database, you need someone to manage them and keep them compliant.
-Full-stack developers with knowledge of communication with both front and back end are suitable for database administrator positions.
+Full-stack developers with knowledge of communication with the front and back-end are suitable for database administrator positions.

 Senior Developer